The Row 900 | $600Ks. In presale.

 Why Live in Chosewood Park

-• Median home price around $325K, one of intown Atlanta's lowest entry points
+• Median home price $325K, one of intown Atlanta's lowest

-• SE Beltline Southside Trail runs along the neighborhood's western edge
+• SE BeltLine Southside Trail along western edge

 Local Amenities